 - Asian Americans

 - People with diabetes who smoke double their risk of CVD.

 According to the National Institute of Diabetes and Digestive and Kidney Diseases, the management of three critical indicators is essential for reducing the risk of heart attacks and strokes in people with diabetes.
 It's as easy as ABC:

 is measured with the hemoglobin A1C test.
 The recommended goal for this test is a reading of less than 7%.

-- For men, HDL (good) cholesterol should be above 40 mg/dL; for women, it should be over 50 mg/dL.
+- For men, HDL (good) cholesterol should be above 40 mg/dL, and for women it should be over 50 mg/dL

 Individual goals may vary some.
 Talk to your doctor about which goals are right for you.